 Tax Deduction on House Rent U/S 80GG Without HRA for Employees

 The house rent allowance comes under the salary income of the majority of employees.
-But some small and medium-sized firms might provide the “lump sum amount to the employees” excluding any stoppage.
+However, some small and medium-sized firms might provide the “lump sum amount to the employees” excluding any stoppage.
 For an employee who lives on rent to avail of the claim deduction, HRA must be part of his or her monthly income.

 Circumstances